liuffy/Open/docs/dev-README.md

 ## Bonus Features :sparkles:

-- [ ] Save favorites: Add panel that shows results for saved locations.
+- [ ] Save favorites: Add panel that shows results for saved locations. :sparkling_heart:
 - [ ] Options menu: Allow users to customize their experience by being able to choose aspects such as:
-  - [ ] Whether ti display time in 24-hour format or 12-hour format
+  - [ ] Whether to display time in 24-hour format or 12-hour format
-  - [ ] Number of results shown for location - based searching
+  - [ ] Number of results shown for each query.